Stabilia (automobile): Cars

-Production resumed after the war in 1919, and at the Motor Show in October 1919 the company exhibited a 15HP 4-cylinder powered car with 3168cc of engine displacement and the choice of a 2850 mm or 3350 mm wheelbase.
-The car was priced by the manufacturer at 20,000 francs in bare chassis form.
-There was also a 14HP model with a 2800cc engine and a four speed transmission.
-In 1924 Stabilia still appeared at the Motor show, attracting comment with the car's low-slung chassis.
-Between 1924 and 1926 Stabilia was offering cars with bought in engines of 1500cc or 2000cc.
+Production stopped after the war, but soon resumed in 1919, followed by the debut of a 15HP 4-cylinder powered car with 3168cc of displacement, and the choice between a 2,850mm or 3,350mm (112 inches and 132 inches respectively) wheelbase.
+The bare chassis itself was priced at 20,000 francs.
+There was also a 14HP model with a 2800cc engine and four speed transmission.
+Stabilia re-appeared again in the 1924 Paris Motor show, attracting comments of the car’s low-slung chassis.
+Between 1924 and 1926 Stabilia was offering cars with bought in engines of 1500cc or 2000cc displacement.

-From 1927 a few smaller cars were marketed in collaboration with or under license from Automobiles Gobron.
-The last car, in 1930, was powered by a straight-eight engine of just 1400cc.
+From 1927, a few smaller models were marketed from Automobiles Gobron as Stabilias.

+The company’s last model, produced in 1930, was powered by a straight-eight engine, of just 1400cc.
+Shortly thereafter, the company went defunct competely.